JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 fact (generic function with 1 method)
 ```

-Since the `if` block returns a value from the latest evaluated expression, it is possible to use it after the `return` keyword to define a function's output.
+Since the `if` block returns a value from the latest evaluated expression, it is possible to use it after the `return` keyword to define the function output.

 ```jldoctest conditions_ex
 julia> fact(4)